Ephenia/Pokeclicker-Scripts/README.md

 ![](https://i.imgur.com/J0QvYc2.png)

 When you open up the Daycare, you will see another button for automatically placing store bought eggs as well as fossils that you have dug up.
-This will randomly place what you have inside the daycare, and it will also prioritize placing them if you have any of the two available.
+This will randomly place what you have inside the Hatchery, and it will also prioritize placing them if you have any of the two available.

 ```diff
 - Note: the Auto Hatchery runs every 0.05 seconds.